CommunityToolkit/WindowsCommunityToolkit/readme.md

 ## Documentation :pencil:
 All documentation for the toolkit is hosted on [Microsoft Docs](https://docs.microsoft.com/windows/communitytoolkit/).
 All API documentation can be found at the [.NET API Browser](https://docs.microsoft.com/dotnet/api/?view=win-comm-toolkit-dotnet-stable).

-## Windows Community Toolkit Sample App :briefcase:
+## Windows Community Toolkit Sample App :iphone:
 Want to see the toolkit in action before jumping into the code?
 Download and play with the [Windows Community Toolkit Sample App](https://www.microsoft.com/store/apps/9nblggh4tlcq) from the Store.

 ## NuGet Packages :package: